Psycho-Oncology in the Asia-Pacific area

-Deadline of the papers for publication in this special issue is 31 March 2019.
+For both special issues, deadline of submission of papers is 31 March 2019.
 All submissions will be thoroughly peer-reviewed.
-Please refer to the Submission Guidelines section for detailed information on preparation of manuscripts.
+Please refer to the Submission Guidelines section for detailed information on preparation of manuscripts, or contact us for questions.

 BPSM accepted for Journal Citation Reports.